Maps, Prints and Drawings

 Today, there are around 80,000 sheets in the extensive collection of prints and drawings.
 Like the history of the Bamberg State Library itself, this collection also reflects the interests of its patrons.
 Immediately after the dissolution of the monastery and collegiate libraries and their merger with the former university library during the Bavarian secularisation of 1802/03, various private patrons enriched the collection of the then-Royal Library.

 The initial collection of copperplate engravings, etchings, and woodcuts, which mainly came from religious institutions, grew significantly through private donations.
-About half of today’s collection goes back to the legacy of the Bamberg art scholar and collector Joseph Heller (1798–1849), who maintained close ties to the library throughout his lifetime and named it in his will as the sole heir to his collection.
+Around 50,000 sheets of today’s collection go back to the legacy of the Bamberg art scholar and collector Joseph Heller (1798–1849), who maintained close ties to the library throughout his lifetime and named it in his will as the sole heir to his collection.
 All in all, this is composed of heterogeneous sections and is partly organized according to genres (topographical views, historical views of buildings and places, portraits) and partly according to artists or schools.
 In many cases, the focus was on the thematic relationship to his hometown Bamberg.
 An impressive group of just under 100 woodblocks, iron and copper plates is to a great extent due to the collecting interests of Heller and the former library director Joachim Heinrich Jäck.

 The peculiarity that Heller's estate was handed over in its entirety to the library after the collector's death, led to the preservation of the cross-genre and cross-material intertwining of its individual components.
 This was the starting point for a research project in the course of which the collection structure Hellers digital is being reconstructed on a selected range of items.
 The results are made available to interested users online.